dojo/app/README.md

 Use the `App#realize(root: Element)` method to realize custom elements inside a DOM element.

 Widgets are rendered inside a projector.
-You can declare (multiple) projector slots in your DOM tree using the `widget-projector` custom element.
+You can declare (multiple) projector slots in your DOM tree using the `app-projector` custom element.
 These projectors must not be nested.
-Other custom elements can only occur within a `widget-projector`.
-You can pass a single `widget-projector` element as the `root` argument to `App#realize()`.
+Other custom elements can only occur within a `app-projector`.
+You can pass a single `app-projector` element as the `root` argument to `App#realize()`.

 All descending custom elements are replaced by rendered widgets.
 Widgets for nested elements are appended to their parent widget.
-Regular (non-custom) DOM nodes inside custom elements are not preserved, however regular DOM nodes within a `widget-projector` element are.
+Regular (non-custom) DOM nodes inside custom elements are not preserved, however regular DOM nodes within a `app-projector` element are.

 Custom elements are matched (case-insensitively) to registered factories.
 First the tag name is matched.
 If no factory is found, and the element has an `is` attribute, that value is used to find a factory.
 Unrecognized elements are left in the DOM where possible.